(L to R) Johanna Hardt, Roberta Pfingsten,Mehveş Ungan, Søren Grammel

 Would you like to give a membership subscription as a gift?
 Do you need further information about the membership opportunities?
 Please contact us by phone: 06221–184086, or via: firstname.lastname@example.org.

 At the end of every year the Heidelberger Kunstverein offers Editions from artists, whose work has been exhibited throught the year.
 The Editions, which have been created in the context of the newest exhibition, show the diversity of the topics and the media, which the presented artists use in their work.
 Purchasing one of the Editions you not only bring joy to yourself or the person receiving it as a present, but you also support the work of the Kunstverein and the artists, and give a significant contribution to the advancement of the arts and the cultural diversity.

 If you would like to purchase one of the Editions, please contact us for more information per e-mail: email@example.com

 View of the exhibition hall

 Wolfgang Plöger ›After This Comes That Before That Comes This‹, Exhibition view, Heidelberger Kunstverein 2017, Foto: Daniel Schreiber

 (L to R) Diana Frasek, Götz Gramlich, Dr. Steffen Sigmund (First Chairman), Matthias Günther (treasurer), Prof. Dr. Henry Keazor (Deputy Chairman)

-The Advisory Board of the Heidelberg Kunstverein consists of twelve members who are elected by the Assembly of Members for a period of four years.
-The Advisory Board assists the Executive Board with its consultative and active cooperation and convenes at least four times a year.
-The elections of the Advisory Forum took place in the Ordinary Assembly of Members in 2014 in accordance with Section 11 of the Statute.
-After the election, the Committee is composed of:
+The Advisory Board of the Heidelberger Kunstverein consists of twelve members who are elected by the Assembly of Members for a period of four years.
+The Advisory Board assists the Executive Board in an advisory capacity and through active collaboration and is convened at least four times a year.
+In accordance with § 11 of the Statutes, the elections of the Advisory Board took place at the Annual General Meeting 2022.
+After the election, the Advisory Board is composed as follows: